 There are some easy-peasy step-by-step instructions to guide you through the garage door framing process while you flaunt your DIY skills.

 To get on with your garage door framing task, you’ll need a measuring tape for all the length, and breadth recordings, a pencil, a band saw, and some wood, 2-by-6 inches precisely.
-You can also make do with PVC garage door jambs if nature has no woods available around you.
+You can also make do with PVC door jambs if nature has no woods available around you.

 Wood is required in substantial quantity for twice the length of your garage’s full height, from floor to prime, and also twice the height of each side of the rough opening.